Can an employer with no worksites in one province use a similar worksite in another province to audit?

 When is my audit due?

-The best way to understand when your audit is due it is look at your certificate of recognition certificate and you will see an expiry date on it.
-The month is the month you should be submitting the completed audit to us.
-If you can not make that date you have until the end of the quarter that your expiry date falls in.
+The best way to understand when your audit is due is to use the expiry date identified on your Certificate of Recognition.
+The expiration month on the Certificate is the month you should be submitting your completed audit to us.
+If you can not make that date, you have until the end of the quarter that your expiry date falls in.

 Do you know that a Certificate of Recognition (COR) must be maintained?The regular COR audit cycle includes a certification audit which requires a maintenance audit in the two subsequent years of the expiry date.